Onufri: Work

 Onufri introduced greater realism and individuality into facial expressions, breaking with the strict conventions of the time.
 He was the first to introduce the colour pink into icon painting.
 The secret of this colour was not passed on and died with him.
 His work is noted for the intense use of colours and the use of natural dyes.

-According to Georgios Golobias the works of Onufri were significantly influenced by western art, as a result of his possible stay in Venice, being a member of the local Greek fraternity.
-On the other hand, Manolis Chatzidakis claims that western traces are few and they can be explained due to the contact with the paintings of the Cretan School.
+Onufri's painting well attests red as a traditional Albanian color.
+The works of Onufri were significantly influenced by western art, as a result of his possible stay in Venice, being a member of the local Greek fraternity.
+Western traces are few and they can be probably explained due to the contact with the paintings of the Cretan School.

 Onufri founded a school of painting in Berat, which was passed on to his son Nikolla, and upon his death to Onouphrios Cypriotes (Onufri Cypriota) and Kostandin Shpataraku.